 Read on to discover what long-term Airbnb rentals are and what benefits they can bring to your vacation rental business.

 According to Airbnb, a regular short-term stay is fewer than 28 days.
-A stay that becomes 28 days or longer counts as a long-term or “monthly” stay by Airbnb.
-Not all rentals on Airbnb offer long-term bookings, as hosts decide whether to make their properties available for longer stays.
+Once a stay becomes 28 days or longer, it will count as long-term or monthly Airbnb rentals.
+However, not all rentals on Airbnb offer long-term bookings, as hosts decide whether to make their properties available for longer stays.

 To help guests find long-term rentals, Airbnb now allows guests to select and book longer stays in the “places to stay” section of their site.
 Rentals that offer longer stays will appear for bookings that are 28 days and longer in length.
 The listings of these long-term Airbnb rentals will also be marked as offering amenities suited for longer stays.